 How can my child receive a developmental screening?

-Developmental screenings can be delivered by a doctor or nurse and by other professionals in the healthcare, early childhood education, community, or school settings.
+Developmental screenings are completed by a healthcare provider, parent educator, or early childhood professional.
 Parents and caregivers play a vital role by providing information on their child’s development in collaboration with the individuals administering the developmental screening.

 How does a developmental screening benefit my child?

 Developmental screenings can provide a picture of a child’s strengths, accomplishments and any areas of concern.
 Developmental screenings can be provided even if there is no present concerns, letting parents know that their child is progressing and give families direction on how to support and encourage continued growth of their child.
 To learn more about the role early childhood professionals play in developmental screenings, check out our Developmental Screenings page.